 Rose geranium is one of the most popular essential oils for repelling ticks.
 Lavender, citronella, eucalyptus, and lemongrass are also used in the same way.
 Be careful when using any essential oil that is citrus-based because they can be photosensitive, which means they attract the sun to the oil and can cause sunburn.
 Note: rose geranium oil and many other oils should not be used on cats as they are toxic to them

 Natural Citrus Fruits

 Citrus is a natural repellent for many insects.
 Citrus works against ticks too.
 Boil the peels of lemons and oranges, then let them cool at room temperature in the water for 24 hours.
 Once your mixture is cool, the natural citrus oil will seep from the fruit rinds and into your water.
 This water can be strained and poured into a spray bottle.
-Your citrus spray can be used on your dog’s fur and skin and around your house, in doorways, and in your yard.
+Your citrus spray can be used on your dog’s fur and around your house, in doorways, and in your yard.

 Lemon juice can also be added to a spray bottle with witch hazel to ward off ticks as well.